ENTREPRENEUR & EXECUTIVE

 Mr. Wright is Chairman of Seattle Hospitality Group (SHG), which he founded in 2002.
-SHG is a holding company with interests in best-in-class event management, hospitality, tourism and transportation companies in Washington, Oregon, California and Hawaii.
+SHG is a holding company with interests in best-in-class event management, hospitality, tourism and transportation companies in Washington, Oregon, and California.
 SHG, ranked in the top 40 of private companies in Washington state, oversees 400 employees with revenues in excess of $100 million.

-He is the managing partner of the Sheraton Seattle, a 1,236-room convention-category hotel ranked #2 in North America in Starwood’s Sheraton brand.
+He is the managing partner of the Sheraton Grand Seattle, a 1,236-room convention-category hotel ranked #2 in North America in Starwood’s Sheraton brand.
 Mr. Wright also serves on the boards of several closely held restaurant and hotel ownership groups.
 Among the Seattle-area properties in these portfolios are Cascina Spinnasse, recognized as one of the top five Italian restaurants in North America, and Cedarbrook Lodge, a TripAdvisor Hotel of the Year.

 Early in his career, Mr. Wright owned Renton Aviation, the leading global volume retailer of Cessna aircraft, and was a co-owner of Mutual Travel LLC, a business travel management advisory service with $300 million in annual gross revenue.

 Mr. Wright’s career trajectory was set by his background and passions.
 His family has long been involved in the tourism and hospitality industries with interests in several hotels and ownership of one of Seattle’s signature attractions, the Space Needle.